marcomc/splinter-conda/README.md

 # splinter-conda
-Miniconda pre-packed for Splinter provisioning tool
+Miniconda pre-packed for Splinter provisioning tool.

+It includes **Python**, **Ansible**, Wheel and Passlib.
+See [environment.yml](./environment.yml) for details of the packed components and versions.

 # Build splinter-conda package

+The below instructions have been scripted in [make.sh](./make.sh) to automate the process of creating a packaged version of `splinter-conda`

     #!/usr/bin/env bash